Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 git clone https://gitlab.cern.ch/hog/Hog.git
 ```
 As an alternative you can use the Web IDE directly from the gitlab website.
 This allows you to preview the resulting page.\
-If you want to do this locally and haven't set up your permissions for local gitlab yet, follow the instructions [here](https://docs.gitlab.com/ce/ssh/README.html).\
+If you want to do this locally and haven't set up your permissions for local gitlab yet, follow the instructions [here](https://docs.gitlab.com/ce/ssh/README.html).
 Everything you'll need to edit is inside the `docs/` directory.
-Sections are represented by subdirectories within `docs/` and, the section "home" pages  come from `index.md` files in each directory.
+Sections are represented by subdirectories within `docs/` while the "Introduction" section comes from `index.md`.
-You can create further markdown files to add topics to the section.\
+You can create further markdown files to add topics to the section.
 Any changes you make to this repo will be automatically propagated to this website when you push your commits into the $HOG_TARGET_BRANCH.

 ## Markdown